-Check out Canada’s most comprehensive listing of tiny house builders on our Canadian Connections page.
+Check out Canada’s first and most comprehensive listing of tiny house builders on our Canadian Connections page.

 As a free directory, like a telephone listing service, we are not responsible for manufacturers shown.
 In the future, we hope to create or be part of a certifying agency for tiny home builders.
 Until then, buyer beware, read our disclaimer and advice on that page!

-Details on low or zero carbon footprint living.
-Solar, wind, hydro power; water harvesting, sewage systems, composting toilets, grey water management, LEED certification, recycle of… ~Coming Soon~
+Details on low or zero carbon footprint living water harvesting, sewage systems, composting toilets, grey water management, LEED certification, recycle of… ~Coming Soon~